Yellowstone National Park: Automobiles and further development

+Research and recognition

 The expansive cultural history of the park has been documented by the 1,000 archeological sites that have been discovered.
 The park has 1,106 historic structures and features, and of these Obsidian Cliff and five buildings have been designated National Historic Landmarks.
 Yellowstone was designated an International Biosphere Reserve on October 26, 1976, and a UN World Heritage Site on September 8, 1978.
 The park was placed on the List of World Heritage in Danger from 1995 to 2003 due to the effects of tourism, infection of wildlife, and issues with invasive species.
 In 2010, Yellowstone National Park was honored with its own quarter under the America the Beautiful Quarters Program.

 Justin Farrell explores three moral sensibilities that motivated activists in dealing with Yellowstone.
 First came the utilitarian vision of maximum exploitation of natural resources, a characteristic of developers in the late 19th century.
 Second was the spiritual vision of nature inspired by Romanticism and the transcendentalists in the mid-19th century.
 The twentieth century saw the biocentric moral vision that focuses on the health of the ecosystem as theorized by Aldo Leopold, which led to the expansion of federally protected areas and the surrounding ecosystems.

-Heritage and Research Center

 The Heritage and Research Center is located at Gardiner, Montana, near the north entrance to the park.
 The center is home to the Yellowstone National Park's museum collection, archives, research library, historian, archeology lab, and herbarium.
 The Yellowstone National Park Archives maintain collections of historical records of Yellowstone and the National Park Service.
 The collection includes the administrative records of Yellowstone, as well as resource management records, records from major projects, and donated manuscripts and personal papers.
 The archives are affiliated with the National Archives and Records Administration.